 I am so happy I made the move to California to see what all the fuss was about.
 The last 3 years have been a wild ride.
 The people I've met, the loneliness, multiple adventures, non-stop travels, disappointing finishes and personal bests...
 I wouldn't change a thing!!

 In 2019, I'll be starting a beach program that will be run from my backyard; The Sandbox.
-Competing on the AVP tour, working on getting my workbook published along with helping Greg build cool things and growing my Arbonne business.
+Competing on the AVP tour, working on getting my workbook published along with helping Greg build cool things.

 I am so happy that I made my move back to Wisconsin.
 So many awesome things happening next year!
 I'm ready for the next chapter in my life.
 I'm excited for change, and so many things to keep me occupied.
 I'm pumped about growing the beach game back in my hometown and I want to show kids that you can make any dream a reality no matter where you live.